Dear Student at GENAD Course 1 - 2019!

 Welcome to the Gender Advisor (GENAD) Course.
 We are indeed looking forward to see you here at the Nordic Centre for Gender in Military Operations (NCGM) which is co-located with the Swedish Armed Forces International Centre (SWEDINT).

 The GENAD course is very condensed and intensive both during the pre-study as well as during the residential course.
-For this reason, we recommend you not to bring you regular duties with you during the course.
+For this reason, we recommend you not to bring your regular duties with you during the course.
 You are expected both to take an active part during the lessons and to socialize with other students.
 We have learnt from previous experience that the GENAD course is a great opportunity to exchange ideas and experiences and build on future network that is essential for your function as a GENAD.
 So please share your thoughts and ideas during the course.
 This is the place to “test” your ideas and see if they can find resonance amongst other future and present GENADs.

 The mandatory pre-study assignment is an important part of the residential course.
 The insights that you have gained during the pre-study week and that are manifested in the pre-study assignment will be the point of departure for the residential course.
 Thus, when doing the pre-study assignment, reserve enough time for yourself and preferably avoid waiting until the last week before the course to get started should you experience difficulties with access to the JADL platform or other technical challenges.
 If you have any questions concerning the pre-study assignment please mail your questions to the Deputy Course Director email@example.com or ask your questions by commenting the pre-study task in the top of the course page.

 During the course we are going to use a scenario based on a crisis in a fictitious nation.
 If you want to take a peek you can familiarize yourself with this scenario (Atlantica Handbook) before joining the course.
 There will be an introduction to the scenario during the course.